oktadev/okta-blog/_source/_posts/2021-10-27-k8s-api-server-oidc.md

 Having an OIDC integration also means you can use the same OIDC provider used to do SSO in your existing infrastructure to access your Kubernetes cluster as well, like Okta or Keycloak, for example.

-# Using Okta as an OIDC provider to secure the API server.
+# Use Okta as an OIDC provider to secure the API server

 > Okta, Inc. is an identity and access management company providing cloud software that helps companies manage and secure user authentication into applications and for developers to build identity controls into applications, websites, web services, and devices.
 Okta is a certified OpenID Connect provider.